14425466939_b0bbee260e

 Immigration Health Surcharge

-If you are coming to the UK for more than 6 months you will be required to pay the IHS as part of your Student visa application.
+Students who require a visa (i.e. those not from the UK or Ireland, or those who do not hold indefinite leave to remain or pre-settled or settled status) and are studying full time for more than 6 months will need to pay the Immigration Health Surcharge (IHS) as part of a visa application to access the NHS services free of charge.
 Any dependants will also need to pay this.
 The IHS must be paid even if you have your own private medical insurance and do not intend to use the NHS.
 Paying the IHS means that you will have access to the UK's National Health Service on the same basis as other UK residents.
 Please see the guidance here about a possible reimbursement of the IHS for EU and Swiss students.